What Is a Fixed Asset? Types and Examples

 Tips for Managing Your Company's Fixed Assets Effectively

-While asset-tracking systems may vary among organizations, here are some universally beneficial tips:
+While asset-tracking systems may vary among organizations, here are some universally beneficial tips for effective fixed asset management:

 - Maintain an Accurate Tracking System: An effective asset tracking system enables managers to accurately assess the value of fixed assets and anticipate depreciation over time.